Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Dangerous Designs.md

 ### L13.
 Blacksmith’s Chamber

-The small sculpture on the desk is a mostly finished representation of a dwarf, expertly carved.
+The small sculpture on the desk is a mostly finished representation of a [[Dwarves|dwarf]], expertly carved.
 Any inspection of the pile of broken rocks under the table reveals them to be previously failed attempts at the same sculpture.

 Even unfinished, the statuette is worth 5 gp.
 Characters who search the room thoroughly find a small sack of gems hidden under the bed mattress—four opals (25 gp each), a flawed ruby (75 gp), and a flawed diamond (100 gp).

 ### L14.
 Smithy

-The blacksmith, Roguun (a lawful evil, male [duergar](https://www.dndbeyond.com/monsters/[[duergar]])), is hard at work when the characters first enter this area.
+The blacksmith, Roguun (a lawful evil, male [duergar](https://www.dndbeyond.com/monsters/duergar)), is hard at work when the characters first enter this area.
 He attacks intruders at once but flees to join Stahlmast in the clockwork forge ([area L19](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L19ClockworkForge "area L19")) if he is reduced to 11 hit points or fewer.
 Roguun carries the keys to the volatile materials storage cavern ([area L3](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L3VolatileMaterialsStorage "area L3")).

 If a character possesses the small statue from area L13 and threatens to smash it, Roguun halts his aggression and refrains from fleeing while he attempts to barter for its safety.
 A character holding the statuette has advantage on Charisma checks made against the [[duergar]].
 If he is captured and questioned, Roguun might mention the explosives locked away in [area L3](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L3VolatileMaterialsStorage "area L3"), and might also mention the secret door that Stahlmast had him install in [area L5](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L5StahlmastsWorkroom "area L5").